 NB.
 Group outings by club members are not classed as events.

-Permission and permits for motorsports events are managed through exclusive agreements with the Motorsport UK, the Auto Cycle Union (ACU) and the Scottish Auto Cycle Union (SACU):
+Permission and permits for motorsports events are managed through exclusive agreements with Motorsport UK, and the Scottish Auto Cycle Union (SACU).
+We have recently agreed new concordats with Motorsport UK (PDF) and Scottish Auto Cycle Union (PDF).

 The forest trails are open to everyone under the Scottish Outdoor Access Code and we welcome horse riders to the forest.
 For the best places to ride and car parks to use, visit our Horse riding page or contact your regional office.
 BHS Scotland also provides some helpful responsible riding guidance.

 The Scottish Outdoor Access Code includes a conditional right of access to land across Scotland to train and exercise dogs in canine sports such as canicross, bikejor, scootering and the use of sleds and non-motorised wheeled rigs.

 This right of access depends on behaving responsibly at all times and not causing problems for wildlife, livestock and other people visiting or working in the outdoors.